TaylorHokanson/Seeed_GPRSv2/readme.md

 # Setting up a SeeedStudios GPRS board (v2)
 Here are the [original instructions](http://www.seeedstudio.com/wiki/GPRS_Shield_V2.0).
 I've added to them and cleaned things up for readability.
+I'm working in OSX.

 ### Activate GSM card

-ting.com/go
+I got mine through [Adafruit](https://www.adafruit.com/products/2505), but it looks like you can order straight through Ting too. ting.com/go
 Enter IMEI number from Seeed board
 Enter number on back of sim